ggastin30/Engineering_4_Notebook/README.md

 ## Crash_Avoidance_1

 ### Assignment Description
-The goal of this assignment was to read the acceleration of the MPU6050 in three differewnt axies.
+The goal of this assignment was to read the acceleration of the MPU6050 in three different axes.
 This will tell us which way it is going when we try to counteract it in crash avoidance.

 ### Evidence